 A woolly mammoth was a mammal closely related to today’s elephant.
-They lived during the Ice Age and became extinct around 1700 BC.
+Wolly Mammoths lived during the Ice Age and became extinct around 1700 BC.
 Extinct means that there are no more living in the world.
-Some scientists believe that that the woolly mammoth may have become extinct due to climate change which may have caused a lack of food.
+Some scientists believe that the woolly Mammoth may have become extinct due to climate change which may have caused a lack of food.

 They may have also died off due to being hunted by early man.
 Mammoths were very important to humans.
-There meat was used as food.
-Humans also used woolly mammoth’s bones and coat/hair for such things as clothing, shelter, tools and art.
+Their meat was used as food.
+Humans also used woolly mammoth bones and coat/hair for such things as clothing, shelter, tools, and art.

 What did a Woolly Mammoth look like?